You can configure how Proactive HA responds when a provider has notified its health degradation to vCenter, indicating a partial failure of that host.

 - Select from the following configuration options.

-Manual. vCenter Server will suggest migration recommendations for virtual machines.
+- Manual. vCenter Server suggests migration recommendations for virtual machines.

-Automated.
-Virtual machines will be migrated to healthy hosts and degraded hosts will be entered into quarantine or maintenance mode depending on the configured Proactive HA automation level.
+- Automated.
+Virtual machines are migrated to healthy hosts and degraded hosts are entered into quarantine or maintenance mode depending on the configured Proactive HA automation level.

-Quarantine mode for all failures.
-Balances performance and availability, by avoiding the usage of partially degraded hosts as long as virtual machine performance is unaffected.
+- Quarantine mode for all failures.
+Balances performance and availability, by avoiding the usage of partially degraded hosts provided that virtual machine performance is unaffected.

-Quarantine mode for moderate and Maintenance mode for severe failure (Mixed).
-Balances performance and availability, by avoiding the usage of moderately degraded hosts as long as virtual machine performance is unaffected.
-Ensures virtual machines do not run on severely failed hosts.
+- Quarantine mode for moderate and Maintenance mode for severe failure (Mixed).
+Balances performance and availability, by avoiding the usage of moderately degraded hosts provided that virtual machine performance is unaffected.
+Ensures that virtual machines do not run on severely failed hosts.

-Maintenance mode for all failures.
-Ensures virtual machines do not run on partially failed hosts.
+- Maintenance mode for all failures.
+Ensures that virtual machines do not run on partially failed hosts.